farhanshahriyar/KR-Wiki/README.md

 ## Overview

-The FarhanShahriyar KR Wiki app provides detailed information about various aspects of KR, including its history, players, team rosters, results, and upcoming events.
+The KR Wiki app provides detailed information about various aspects of KR, including its history, players, team rosters, results, and upcoming events.
 It uses a clean and modern design with a focus on usability.

 This project is powered by:
 - **React** (with TypeScript)